For more information on local history and local Indigenous populations visit the following links:

 Settler colonialism is a form of colonialism in which a people is moved permanently into a colonized area, often at the same time as the displacement or ethnic cleansing of the area’s Indigenous populations.

-Decolonisation is a process of reclaiming spaces, bodies, and language that have been stolen, violated, exploited or oppressed in the process of colonisation.
-Decolonisation is both a personal and systemic effort to address settler complicity in colonial processes, to address the reproduction of colonial ideas in and outside of Indigenous communities, and to resist further colonisation efforts.
+Decolonization is a process of reclaiming spaces, bodies, and languages that have been stolen, violated, exploited or oppressed in the process of colonization.
+Decolonization is both a personal and systemic effort to address settler complicity in colonial processes, to address the reproduction of colonial ideas in and outside of Indigenous communities, and to resist further colonization efforts.

 Indigenous solidarity work is work that aims to support the efforts of Indigenous communities in their resistance to colonial processes, environmental destruction, and the erasure of their voices and communities.

 Impliqué dans la communauté de l'UOttawa depuis 1978.

 85 University Private, Room 215 D University Centre